vejnoe/vejnoe-zipper/README.md

 # FTP Zipper (PHP) by Vejnø
 Make ZIP-file of a folder.
-Eg. Zipping a folder for downloading it faster than via normal FTP.
+Eg. zipping a folder for downloading it faster than via normal FTP.
 Useful if you do not have SFTP or SSH access to your web server and want to download a large folder.

 ## Usage